MOMONAHealthcare/MomonaHealthcareEMR/README.md

-# Dockerized MIKEINTOSH EMR Using Odoo
+# Dockerized Momona Healthcare EMR Using Odoo
 ### INFORMATION
 This is a flexible and **streamlined** version of most dockerized Odoo projects that you'll find.
 And one that allows you to deploy with two different methods using the same Dockerfile: